rmarting/kafka-clients-sb-sample/README.md

 # Kafka Clients on Spring Boot Sample (Quarkus Edition)

-## :rocket: :sparkles: :rotating_light: QUARKUS EDITION (WIP) :rotating_light: :sparkles: :rocket:
+## :rocket: :sparkles: :rotating_light: QUARKUS EDITION :rotating_light: :sparkles: :rocket:

-This branch is refactored to be a full-compliant [Quarkus](https://quarkus.io/) application.
+This branch is refactored to be use Spring Extensions of [Quarkus](https://quarkus.io/).

 The following components were refactored from Spring Boot to the Quarkus Extensions for Spring: